At Spaugh Dameron Tenny, the first part of our pledge to clients is simple yet powerful: We Empower You.

 YNAB uses a zero-based budgeting method where every dollar has a job.
 It’s ideal for helping young people manage their money with intention.
 Bonus: YNAB is free for college students for 12 months.

 Goodbudget utilizes the envelope system, complete with digital envelopes, to track and limit spending across various categories.
-It is an excellent option for beginners learning to manage their day-to-day expenses.
+It's an excellent option for beginners learning to manage their day-to-day expenses.

-Honeydue is specifically designed for couples to track spending, view bills, and even chat within the app — no need to fully merge accounts.
+Honeydue is specifically designed for couples to track spending, view bills, and even communicate within the app — without requiring fully merged finances.

 Monarch provides robust tools for couples who want to set goals, track their net worth, and manage a complete financial picture together.
-It is ideal for long-term planners.
+It's ideal for households thinking beyond monthly budgeting.

 Empower (formerly Personal Capital) is a robust choice for high-income earners seeking budgeting features, along with retirement planning, investment tracking, and net worth analysis, all in one dashboard.